Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Casting a spell in Aethelgard requires the channeling of ambient magical energy through the caster’s will:

-• Channeling: The caster draws magical energy from nearby ley lines, Rift-Shards, or their own inner reserves.
+• Channeling: The caster draws magical energy from nearby Ley-Lines, Rift-Shards, or their own inner reserves.
 Trained mages can sense ley line proximity and position themselves accordingly

 • Shaping: Raw energy is molded into specific effects through mental constructs — learned patterns that dictate the spell’s form.
 This is the core of formal magical education